volusion/element-documentation/explanations/adding-a-blog/README.md

 Additionally, you are sacrificing SEO value by not having your blog hosted as a route in your main domain (`www.yourstore.com/blog`)

-But with Element you can do avoid all that.
+But with Element you can avoid all that.
 By creating a `/blog` page to your store and adding the appropriate blocks, you will be able to offer a first class experience to your users while reading your content.
-As a result of that, you can have another point to increase sales by embedding add to cart operations from your blog posts or any kind of actions that users can normally do from the store.
+As a result, you can have another point to increase sales by embedding add to cart operations from your blog posts or any kind of actions that users can normally do from the store.
 Also you are reusing the same store's theme, reducing maintenance costs.

 To see how easily you can add a blog, read our [Building an Element Page Tutorial](/tutorials/building-an-element-page/README.md) where all the steps are described from start to finish.